 And in case you’re wondering?
 I have the same problem with these homemade bread sticks as I do with the ones at Olive Garden.

 Only because I’m not spending the money to go out to eat, I don’t feel the least bit guilty if I just wind up eating a plate of bread sticks for dinner!

 What makes Olive Garden bread sticks so good is the soft texture and perfect amount of garlic seasoning.
-I like my easy Puff Pastry Breadsticks too but they produce a crunchy bread stick that’s very different.

 To make soft garlic breadsticks, you knead a yeast dough together until soft and stretchy.
 Letting the dough rest–once before shaping into sticks and once after–makes the finished bread sticks soft and puffy.